poiu-de/coat/site/content/docs/roadmap/01_planned_features.md

 Custom converters can only be specified programmatically and globally at runtime.

-it would be nice to support a declarative declaration of custom converters in the `@Coat.Config` and/or `@Coat.Param` annotation.
+It would be nice to support a declarative declaration of custom converters in the `@Coat.Config` and/or `@Coat.Param` annotation.

 This is a low priority goal as the actual real-world benefit is unclear.